antsukanova/AlarmClock/README.md

 To run tests via Visual Studio you can open a test file, click on the icon next to the class name and choose "Run all".
 Other IDEs should have simillar ways to do that.

+## Known bugs
+Tests fail when there is a validation error and a message box appears. \
+The screen is still blocked so White can't find the message box.

 ## Authors
 Tsukanova Anna and Morenets Igor.